epfllibrary/latex-course/_episodes/07-Maths.md

 ---

-As the rest of Latex mathematics have their own environments, mostly two kinds of environment allow you to make the distinction between textual and mathematical content.
+As the rest of LaTeX, mathematics have their own environments, mostly two kinds of environments that allow you to make the distinction between textual and mathematical content.
-The way to write mathematical equation is a little bit different than text and will be described after.
+The way to write mathematical equations is a little bit different than text and will be described below.

-## Maths Environments
+## Maths environments

 Inline formulas insert mathematical symbols right into a sentence, in this case, Latex uses dollar signs (```$some equation$```) are used to delimit mathematical content.